Current Job Opportunity

-Submit a current and complete State of Florida application and resume as an attachment to:
+Submit a current and complete State of Florida application and resume to:

-State of Florida applications are also available at the Fifth District Court of Appeal, or by accessing the web site: http://www.5dca.org.
-Application packages are not accepted by email or by FAX.
+State of Florida applications are available at the First District Court of Appeal, or by accessing the web site: http://www.1dca.org Application packages are not accepted by email or FAX.